adonovan7/UC-Tuition-Costs/README.md

 **Side Note:**
-*UC in-state tuition in 2006: $2,541 (which would be $3117.27 in today’s dollars, accounting for an averaged 1.88% inflation rate over the 10 year span)
+*UC in-state tuition in 2006 was $2,541 (which would be $3117.27 in today’s dollars, accounting for an averaged 1.88% inflation rate over the 10 year span).
+In-state tuition as of this year (2017) was $13,500, which is about a 430% increase costs over the span of just 11 years.

-*UC in-state tuition in 2017: $13,500